 Is a warning given?

 Yes, in the first instance you will receive a written warning of the possibility of a notice being issued.
 This will tell you the extent of your child’s unauthorised absences and give you six weeks in which to effect an improvement.
 In that time your child must have no unauthorised absences from school.
-Failing this a Fixed Penalty Notice may be issued.
+Failing this a Penalty Notice may be issued.

 Is there an appeal process?